Mr-Smyth/circles/docs/Testing.md

 ## Testing of the Manage Relationship Functionality:
 This small function is called if an existing spouse/partner is clicked on to remove it.
-The function checks to see if the 2 people have any common children, if they do, then Circles will not allow them to be 'Un-Tied' from eachother.
-The reason is that if they have a shared child then they are relevant partners within the structure of someones family Circle and must remain as partners.
+The function checks to see if the 2 people have any common children, if they do, then Circles will not allow them to be 'Un-Tied' from each other.
+The reason is that if they have a shared child then they are relevant partners within the structure of someone's family Circle and must remain as partners.
 The user is taken to a page where they are either allowed to undo the relationship, or informed that they cannot do that.